Bradpole Parish Council

 3 Minutes of Meeting Held on 2nd August 2018 – Minutes taken as read and signed as a true record.

-After a very informative talk by Mr Geoff, Councillors agreed that the Clerk and Mr Geoff should liaise with each other in regard to the cost to the Parish.
+After a very informative talk by Mr Goff, Councillors agreed that the Clerk and Mr Goff should liaise with each other in regard to the cost to the Parish.
 Clerk to report back at the next meeting.

-Cllr Dendle thanked Mr Geoff for attending the meeting.
+Cllr Dendle thanked Mr Goff for attending the meeting.

 5. 8.05 pm Chairman reopened the meeting